Obama Announces Sanctions Against Russia In Response To Cyberattacks

 "We will continue to take a variety of actions at a time and place of our choosing, some of which will not be publicized," the statement goes on to say.

+"It has been widely reported that U.S. intelligence officials have a 'high level of confidence' that Russian President Vladimir Putin was personally involved in these attacks, even providing direction on how the stolen material was leaked.
+These intrusions were not just 'hacks.'
+They were attacks on the United States by a foreign power and should be treated as such.
+Therefore, today's action alone by the White House is insufficient.
+Now it's time for President-elect Trump and the Republican leadership in Congress to put our national security before politics and show the American people that they are serious about protecting our democracy.
+That's why I have called on Congress to launch a thorough, independent, and bipartisan investigation on the Russian government's unprecedented interference in the 2016 election."

+Meanwhile, the AP Reports that Russia is already considering retaliatory measures to the sanctions.
+And a tweet from Russia's embassy in the U.K. mocked President Obama, tweeting a picture of a lame duck.

 President-elect Donald Trump has repeatedly cast doubt on assertions that Russia was responsible for hacks and leaks during the election.
+Russia has officially denied the allegations.